EXPLAINER: Why patents on COVID vaccines are so contentious - WTMJ

 HOW DO DRUG PATENTS WORK?

 Patents reward innovation by preventing competitors from simply copying a company’s discovery and launching a rival product.
-In the U.S., patents on medicines typically last 20 years from when they are filed, which is usually done as soon as a drugmaker thinks it has an important or lucrative drug.
-Because it often takes a decade to get a drug approved, companies typically end up with about a dozen years of competition-free sales.
-But drugmakers usually find ways to improve their product or widen its use, and they secure additional patents that can extend their monopoly for another decade or more.
+In the U.S., patents on medicines typically last 20 years from when they are filed, which usually happens once a drugmaker thinks it has an important or lucrative drug.
+Because it often takes a decade to get a drug approved, companies typically enjoy about a dozen years of competition-free sales.
+But drugmakers usually find ways to improve their product or widen its use, and they secure additional patents that can extend their monopoly for many more years.

 Medicines are incredibly expensive to develop.
-Most experimental drugs fail at some point during what can be years of laboratory, animal and finally human testing.
-Averaging in the cost of all those flops, it typically costs more than $1 billion to bring a drug from discovery to regulatory approval.
-Without the prospect of years of sales without competition, that work is all the more risky.
+Most experimental drugs fail at some point during the years of laboratory, animal and finally human testing.
+Averaging in the cost of those flops, it typically costs over $1 billion to bring a drug from discovery to regulatory approval.
+Without the prospect of years of sales without competition, there’s far less incentive to take that risk.

 WHY IS THE U.S. BACKING EFFORTS TO LIFT PROTECTIONS ON COVID-19 VACCINES?